13 effective ways to learn Spanish for adults: Learn a language without leaving home

 13 best ways to learn Spanish for adults

 So what can you do to trigger your Spanish learning from home before you travel?
-I’ve got a list of methods, apps and platforms you can use to get you on your merry way…
+I’ve put together this list of the best ways to learn Spanish: methods, apps and platforms you can use to get you on your merry way…

 1. Dive into the Duolingo app